-Not only are they social but they crave this interaction with you and other chinchillas in some circumstances.
+Not only are they social but they crave this interaction with you.
+And also with other chinchillas in some circumstances.

 It’s important that you realize this and spend a certain amount of time with your chinchilla each day.

-No interaction with your chinchilla can cause a chinchilla to become restless, perhaps even destructive within their cage and it doesn’t create a healthy relationship going forward.
+No interaction with your chinchilla can cause it to become restless and perhaps even destructive within its cage.
+And it doesn’t create a healthy relationship going forward.

-It’s much better to use an approach where you attempt to build a bond with your chinchilla as often as possible.
+It’s much better to attempt to build a bond with your chinchilla by interacting with it regularly.

-A Quick Care Guide About Building A Bond With Your Chinchilla
+A Quick Guide On Building A Bond With Your Chinchilla

-The good news is that you don’t have to do much to make this happen and after a few short weeks of owning a chinchilla.
+The good news is that you don’t have to do much to build a bond.
+And you can see a marked improvement after just a few short weeks.

-Allocate 30-60 minutes per day to interact with your chinchilla and too allow them out of the cage to roam a bit.
+Allocate 30 to 60 minutes per day to interact with your chinchilla.
+During this time, allow it out of the cage to roam a bit.

-If you weren’t aware, chinchillas are a creature that runs in packs or “herds” of more than 100 in the wild.
+If you weren’t aware, chinchillas run in packs (or herds) of more than 100 in the wild.

-Clearly, unless you have a very large garage and a huge chinchilla budget, we won’t be adopting 100 chinchillas anytime soon.
+Clearly, unless you have a very large garage and a huge budget, you probably won’t be adopting 100 chinchillas anytime soon.

-That doesn’t mean we can’t adopt a second chinchilla or get two chinchillas right out of the gates on day 1.
+That doesn’t mean you can’t adopt a second chinchilla.
+Or get two chinchillas right out of the gate on day one.

 The bad news is that pairing is not always so simple with domestic chinchillas.